Hidden Beaches in Hobart: The Secluded Spots Only Locals Know

 Drip Beach

-Tucked away near the quiet township of Deep Bay is Drip Beach, a secluded gem offering an idyllic escape with tea-coloured waters and lush greenery framing the shoreline.
-This lesser-known spot is perfect for unwinding and soaking in the serenity of Tasmania’s southern coast.
+Tucked away near the quiet township of Lymington, Drip Beach is a beautifully secluded stretch, with tea-coloured waters and lush greenery framing the shoreline.
+This lesser-known spot is ideal for unwinding and taking in the serenity of Tasmania’s southern coast.

 What to Do: For an extra dose of relaxation, book a session at the nearby Elsewhere Sauna where you can enjoy a rejuvenating sauna experience right by the beach.
 Coupled with a cold swim, it’s a great way to reset the nervous system.